PTV-Mobility/PTV-Flows-tutorials/README.md

 - forecast_decoding_examples.py : this script demonstrates how to download and decode a protobuf message for street forecasts.
 It includes functions to download a file, dynamically import the protobuf file, read the downloaded data, and decode the protobuf message.
 Dependencies: Ensure that the required protobuf file (street_forecast_pb2.py) is located at the specified path.
 - request_flows_forecast.py : this script demonstrates how to make a GET request to the PTV Flows API to retrieve real-time forecast data.
 The user is prompted to enter their PTV API key.
+- Flows_client_example.py : this script mergesthe 2 previous scripts to show a simple example of a client requesting and using data from Flows

 Ensure you have set up the necessary configurations as mentioned in the script comments.